-In section~\ref{sec:mast}, we recall first that the cavity model is equivalent to the standard Lindbladian description of a harmonic oscillator in a cavity \cite{carmichael1999statistical,breuer2002theory,gardiner2004quantum} and hence manifestly completely positive \cite{alicki2007quantum}.
-We then construct the master equation of the reduced density matrix of the friction model which turns out to be positive, but {\em not} completely positive.
-Rather, its dissipator is the difference of two completely positive dissipators, which is the most general form mathematically possible for a positive matrix \cite{ando2018positive}.
-Comparing the dynamic behaviour of the two models therefore allows to have a simple physical illustration on the effects of positivity, compared to complete positivity, of the density matrix.
-This illustration will be brought in section~\ref{sec:dyn} where the master equations of both models are solved simultaneously via the Wigner function technique.
-Again this illustrates that both models share the same mathematical basis, although they are physically distinct.
-While both models relax to the same equilibrium distribution (at least in the case without an external field) their dynamics if different.
-In section~\ref{sec:mean} we recast both models as mean-field approximations of a many-body interacting magnet and analyse the nature of their respective relaxations and phase diagrams at zero temperature.
+In Sec.~\ref{sec:mast}, not least in order to relate our work with a celebrated comparative study of quantum master equations~\cite{kohen1997}, we recall that the cavity model is equivalent to the standard Lindbladian description of a harmonic oscillator in a cavity ~\cite{carmichael1999statistical,breuer2002theory,gardiner2004quantum} and hence manifestly {\sc cp}~\cite{alicki2007quantum,alicki2018,alicki2023}, in contrast to the constructed dissipator of the friction model, which is equivalent to the Caldeira-Leggett model in the large temperature limit~\cite{CaldeiraLegget1983} and well-known to be not {\sc cp}, for which we shall give a new proof.
+In Sec.~\ref{sec:dyn}, the master equations of both models, recast as Fokker-Planck equations for the Wigner functions, are explicitly solved.
+The two models exhibit distinct relaxation times and in an external field, they ultimately converge to different Gibbs states.
+Consequently, while the friction model may violate the positivity of the density matrix at relatively short times, positivity is always restored in the long-time limit.
+However, we demonstrate that thermalisation is consistently achieved only in the friction model, while for the cavity model it occurs solely in the absence of a magnetic field.
+In Sec.~\ref{sec:mean}, as a physical illustration, we recast both models as mean-field approximations of a many-body interacting magnet, and analyse the nature of their respective relaxations and phase diagrams at zero temperature.
 While the friction model relaxes to an equilibrium state independent of the damping parameter $\gamma$, the cavity model produces a non-trivial re-entrant phase diagram and its $\gamma$-dependent stationary state cannot reach equilibrium.
-Our conclusions are given in section~\ref{sec:disc}.
+Our conclusions are given in Sec.~\ref{sec:disc}.
 Several appendices contain technical details and background.